kspicer80/kspicer80.github.io/content/posts/2022-04-10-classification-fun-with-some-literary-texts.md

 What happens when we turn the model on a text by, say, Cather, that it has not seen yet before?
 I quite enjoy Cather's [short story](https://cather.unl.edu/writings/shortfiction/ss006), "Paul's Case: A Study in Temperament."
 The script will read in the text, utilize the ```word_index.json``` file to replace each word with its corresponding integer in the .json.

 Mattingly's tutorial also has the model output each of its predictions to a plain .txt file for further use.
 One can then keep track of each sentence to see the model's predictions: a score close to ```0``` is the model prediction that it's by Cather; the closer to ```1```, it thinks it more likely that the sentence belongs to Jewett.
+I would imagine that one could alter the workflow here a little bit to have the predictions outputted into a pandas dataframe.
+A fairly small amount of data wrangling can get that done (simple/good-enough script [here](https://github.com/kspicer80/authorship_attribution_studies/blob/main/cather_jewett/interpreting_model_results/model_results_to_df.py))

 (Full test log is available here ...)
 [BE SURE TO FILL THIS IN LATER!!!!!]